saferpay/sndbx/texts/mciinstallments.md

 </div>

 ## <a name="mcii-plan"></a>Choosing an installment plan
-If the card holder chooses an installment plan, the data must be sent back to Saferpay through the  by submitting the finalization/capture of the transaction information of the chosen plan through  container.
-With the capture of the transaction, the plan has been the MastercardIssuerInstallments.ChosenPlan chosen and the process is handled automatically by the card holder's issuing bank.
+If the card holder chooses an installment plan, the data of said plan must be sent back to Saferpay through the a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">Capture request</a>, by submitting the information of the chosen plan through the **MastercardIssuerInstallments** container.
+With the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture">capture</a> of the transaction, the plan has been chosen, the merchant will immediately recieve the money, while the card holders bank handles the installment itself.

 Example:
 ```json